Whoa! I started this blog in 2007. That’s 18 years ago.

 The reason I still practice and evangelize SEO, be it 2.0 or whatever is that SEO is alive!

 SEO is all over the place.
 It’s reinventing itself every few months it seems.
-Everybody does practice these days by default.
+Everybody does practice it these days by default.

-The Never-Ending Challenges of SEO
+The never-ending challenges of SEO

 SEO is alive and kicking and it’s exactly the way it makes me feel every day.
-SEO is challenging, never getting stale.
-Every day SEO is changing.

 You have to keep up with the pace and you never get bored.
 Just look at the other disciplines I cover here: blogging and social media.

 I don’t write that much about them any more because most of what have been said is still true.
-Changes are happening here too but progress is much slower.

 When it comes to social media the names of the tools are changing but the game stays roughly the same.